dddappp/A-AO-Demo/README.md

 On the other hand, the Orchestration-based Saga **does** have a central commander, known as the *Saga Manager*.
-The interaction between the Saga Manager and services (components) may use asynchronous message-based communication mechanisms or synchronous RPCs.
+The interaction between the Saga Manager and services (components) may use asynchronous messaging mechanisms or synchronous RPCs.

-### Event Driven Architecture (EDA) and Saga
+### Event-Driven Architecture (EDA) and Saga

-Choreography-based Saga can be thought of as very close to what EDA is supposed to be.
+Choreography-based Saga can be thought a very native design pattern to EDA.

 In general, events are published, usually using *asynchronous messaging* mechanisms (of course, more seriously, synchronous RPCs is not out of the question).